 Sanctions take into account the particulars of each case and the professor bringing the report is encouraged to suggest an appropriate sanction.
 The following, however, are typical baselines for first-time offenses.
 For a relatively minor offense such as copying a homework assignment or a small amount of plagiarism, the baseline sanction is failing the assignment and, potentially, a further reduction of course grade.
-For major offenses, such as cheating on an exam or major project, wholesale plagiarism, or lying to the professor in the context of the course, the baseline sanction is to fail the course.
-The baseline sanction for egregious dishonesty, such as purchasing a paper online, posting take-home exam questions to internet forums, paying someone else to complete a project, theft of academic materials from a professor is immediate suspension or expulsion.
+For major offenses, such as cheating on an exam or major project, wholesale plagiarism, or lying to the professor, the baseline sanction is to fail the course.
+The baseline sanction for egregious dishonesty, such as purchasing a paper online, posting take-home exam questions to internet forums, paying someone else to complete a project, or theft of academic materials from a professor is immediate suspension or expulsion.

 9. How do I report a case of academic dishonesty?